Admissions Master and PhD Track

-Most of our PhD candidates come from our Master in Economics program (jointly managed by Ecole Polytechnique and ENSAE ParisTech in partnership with HEC Paris) but we encourage students from other institutions to apply to our PhD program.
+Most of our PhD candidates come from our Master in Economics program, and in the future from our PhD-Track in Economics (starting in sept.
+2020), but we encourage students from other institutions to apply to our PhD program.

 Applicants will be expected to have attended a Master program which curriculum is similar to that of the Master in Economics.
 In particular, we expect successful applicants to have a strong background in Microeconomics, Macroeconomics and Econometrics.
 Successful applicants who have not attended the two years of the Master in Economics may be requested to (successfully) attend some courses (essentially core courses) of our Master program during the first year of the PhD program.